-The state-of-the-art works~\cite{Huang2022cheetah} and \cite{Hao2022iron} demonstrate the possibility of private inference on popular neural networks (\eg convolutional networks and transformers) in computer vision and natural language processing, respectively.
-We observe that the time and communication cost of private inference on LLMs consisting of multiple transformer blocks is much higher than that of the traditional convolutional networks For instance, even on a model as small as BERT-Tiny~\cite{bhargava2021generalization}, \cite{Hao2022iron} takes $\sim$50 seconds and 2GB of communication for a single inference, while \cite{Huang2022cheetah} could scale to ResNet-32~\cite{He2016deep} with 15 seconds and 0.11 GB communication for an inference.
+Two recent art~\cite{Huang2022cheetah} and \cite{Hao2022iron} demonstrate the possibility of private inference on popular neural networks (\eg convolutional networks and transformers) in computer vision and natural language processing, respectively.
+We observe that the time and communication cost of private inference on LLMs consisting of multiple transformer blocks is much higher than that of the traditional convolutional networks For instance, even on a model as small as BERT-Tiny~\cite{bhargava2021generalization}, \cite{Hao2022iron} takes $\sim$50 seconds and 2GB of communication for a single inference, while Cheetah \cite{Huang2022cheetah} can scale to ResNet-32~\cite{He2016deep} with 15 seconds and 0.11 GB communication for one inference.
 This difference is because transformers use sophisticated nonlinear functions that are \emph{computationally-unfriendly} to the cryptographic primitives.
 For instance, convolutional networks use ReLU~\cite{Fukushima1975cognitron} and batch normalization~\cite{Ioffe2015batch}, while transformers prefer GELU~\cite{Hendrycks2016gaussian}, meanwhile extensively use softmax function and layer normalization techniques~\cite{Ba2016layer}\footnote{During inference, batch normalization does not compute data statistics, but layer normalization does.}.
 Through experiments, we show that these functions take up to more than 70\% of the total cost for private inference on transformers.

-This paper explores practical private inference on transformer-based models.
-To this end, we first build a private inference system that fully supports the required private computations in transformer-based LLMs.
+This paper explores to improve the efficiency of private inference on transformer-based models.
+To this end, we first build a private inference system that fully supports the private computations required for transformer-based LLMs.
 We then conduct extensive experiments to identify the critical performance bottleneck.
 Based on this, we design various substitutions for these bottlenecked components, and use fine-tuning to retain model performance after replacing these components.
 Taken together, we build an effective system to provide LLM inference service while fully protecting the privacy of the input data.
-We perform extensive evaluations and show that applying our privacy-computing friendly operators in LLMs can reduce $\sim 80\%$ of the overall private inference time, with nearly identical accuracy.
+We perform extensive evaluations and show that applying our privacy-computing friendly operators in LLMs can reduce $\sim 80\%$ of the overall private inference time, while retaining nearly identical model accuracy.